jamesbowman/py-bteve/docs/index.rst

 .. highlight:: python

 ``bteve`` is a Python driver for BridgeTek's EVE series GPUs.
-In particular it supports the `Gameduino 3X <https://gameduino.com>`_ series of display devices.
+In particular it supports the `Gameduino 3X <https://gameduino.com>`_ series of display adapters.

 It supports:

-* Python running on a PC, connected via a `SPIDriver <https://spidriver.com>`_ to the Gameduino or BT81x
+* Python running on Windows/MacOS/Linux, connected via a :class:`~spi:spidriver.SPIDriver` to the Gameduino or BT81x
-* CircuitPython on an embedded board, including Adafruit M4 boards, Teensy 4.x, and Raspberry Pi Pico
+* CircuitPython on an embedded board, including

+    * Adafruit M4 Metro and Feather
+    * Adafruit Metro M4
+    * Teensy 4.x
+    * Raspberry Pi Pico

 .. literalinclude:: ../examples/helloworld.py